relaxxpls/freeflies/README.md

 ## How It Works

 1. **Meeting Join**: The `MeetBot` class uses SeleniumBase to automate browser interactions and join Google Meet sessions.
+Uses Time based OTPs for ensuring offline 2fa, hence stays undetected.
 2. **AudioPulse**: AudioPulse is used to create a loopback of output to input and Xvfb is used as a virtual display
 3. **Audio Recording**: The `AudioRecorder` class captures microphone input in real-time
 4. **Transcription**: The `Transcriber` class processes audio chunks using OpenAI Whisper and returns a text stream